TedSpinks/kube-ahoy/README.md

 Caveats
 - It only works for token auth at the moment.
   - I considered adding client cert auth, but I've only encounted 2 client auth scenarios, and neither seemed like a fit for interactive logins:
-    - 1) Cluster UI's that provide you a kubeconfig file with which to connect
+    - Cluster UI's that provide you a kubeconfig file with which to connect
-    - 2) Cluster CLI's that update your kubeconfig directly
+    - Cluster CLI's that update your kubeconfig directly
   - To address these use cases, I might add an option in the future for selectively importing a context from another kubeconfig file.
-- Keep using "oc login" for your OpenShift clusters.
+- Keep using *oc login* for your OpenShift clusters.
 It enforces its own naming convention, and it converts your OpenShift username/password into a token on the fly.

 ## Design Considerations
 I'll probably end up using this script on multiple systems.
 In order to make it easier to manage/distribute, I really wanted it to be self-contained within a single file.
 To that end, the following standard libraries and command line tools were used instead of libraries that required a pip install: